Health officials encourage taking precautions as COVID cases spike in region

 Hospital leaders

-Maryann Reese, SFMC president and CEO, used her time at the microphone not to reiterate statistics, but to plead for the public's cooperation to slow down COVID's local spread.
+Maryann Reese, Saint Francis Medical Center president and CEO, used her time at the microphone not to reiterate statistics, but to plead for the publics cooperation to slow down COVIDs local spread.

 Straight talk